JinXins/CTBU-FV-Dataset/README.md

 ## ✅ Download
-Send the license agreement to qinhuafengfeng@163.com.
+Send the `License Agreement.docx` to qinhuafengfeng@163.com.
 The successful applicants will receive the download link for the **CTBU-FV Dataset**(choose one of the two dataset or both).

 ## © Copyright
 All rights of the CTBU-FV Dataset are reserved.
 The dataset is only available for academic research and noncommercial purposes.
 Any commercial uses of this database are strictly prohibited.